-All applicants will sit the school’s entrance examination on Admissions Day.
+All applicants will sit the school’s entrance examination on Admissions Day (currently virtually-invigilated).
 We do not recommend any specific preparation for the Admissions Day and do not make past papers available to parents or schools.

 Place Offer and Bursary Outcome

-Parents and girls will be informed of the outcome of the Admissions Day by first-class post.
+Parents and girls will be informed of the outcome of the Admissions Day by first-class post (or by email if Overseas).
 Bursary awards, Academic and Head’s Scholarship and Exhibition awards will also be communicated to parents at this point.
 Scholarships and exhibitions are held for the duration of the time that your daughter is at Oxford High School, subject to satisfactory progress and behaviour.
 The deadline for accepting offered places is set by the GSA and is usually early March .

 Acceptance of Offers